Bus Accident Lawyer Florida

 - When the bus driver is at fault, the claims process can be more complicated, especially when the bus owner is a government entity.
 In the United States, in fact, most buses including public transportation and school district buses are owned by the government and its entities.
 According to the National Highway Transportation Safety Administration, 37% of bus fatalities are from school bus accidents.

 When your compensation claim is denied, you will want to file a compensation claims lawsuit with the appropriate court.
-Again, a personal injury lawyer with comprehensive experience in cases similar to yours will be your most valuable ally.
+Again, a Florida bus accident attorney with comprehensive experience in cases similar to yours will be your most valuable ally.

-Let’s assume that the bus accident involved a bus owned and operated by the State of Florida and/or its agencies and instrumentalities.
+Let’s assume that the bus accident involved a bus owned and operated by the State of Florida and/or its agencies and instrumentality.
 In general, your claims for compensation should include the following statements:

 - The claim is made against the concerned public body, or its employee, officer, or agent;